missy-davies/coverletter-generator/README.md

 # Contact

-Please don't hesitate to get in touch with any quesitons:\
+Please don't hesitate to get in touch with any questions:\
 [LinkedIn Profile](https://www.linkedin.com/in/missydavies/)